Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings: Spin-orbit densities: The physically meaningful solutions of the full and the reduced spin-orbit Fokker-Planck equations

 For later reference we now discuss expectation values w.r.t. $W_f$.
-We first note by the above that we do not require that a spin-orbit density, $f$, is a probability density, i.e., negative values of $f$ are not problematic (for explicit examples with negative values, see Section 14).
-To consider these expectation values let $f$ be a spin-orbit density (either of the full or reduced spin-orbit Fokker-Planck equation).
+To consider these expectation values let $f$ be a spin-orbit density of the full spin-orbit Fokker-Planck equation.
 Thus $W_f$ is the spin-$1/2$ Wigner function of a bunch and so the expectation values $\langle{A}\rangle_{W_f}$ are well defined and can be directly expressed in terms of $f$.
 In fact, by (\ref{eq:new02.10h}), (\ref{eq:new2.44p}), (\ref{eq:new2.44q}), we have

 in short